Soooma703/The-Theory-of-Totality/README.md

 ---

-## 📉 λ Stability Scanner (`lambda_calcurate.py`)

-Scans a range of λ values to determine at which point stable interference structures begin to appear.

-- Evolves Ψ for each λ
-- Tracks internal energy fluctuation (δE)
-- Finds minimum δE as stability threshold

-**Purpose**: Estimate critical λ ≈ 0.57 where stability emerges.

----

 ## 🧠 Detailed 3D Analysis (`detailed_analysis.py`)

 Runs a high-resolution 3D simulation at λ = 0.57 and performs detailed structure analysis.